 From time to time, everyone feels sad or low in mood.
-However, if you are suffering with depression you experience intense emotions such as sadness, hopelessness, numbness, despondency, low self-esteem and anxiety for long periods of time.
+However, if you are suffering from depression you experience intense emotions such as sadness, hopelessness, numbness, despondency, low self-esteem and anxiety for long periods of time.

 Depression is a common condition that can affect people of any age and gender, with more than 264 million people affected worldwide according to the World Health Organisation.

-Some may experience depression due to a particular situation or event, but for others depression may develop gradually over time or an episode may seem to occur out of the blue and for no reason.
+Some may experience depression due to a particular situation or event, but for others, depression may develop gradually over time or an episode may seem to occur out of the blue and for no reason.

-While depression is difficult to live with, help is available and with the right treatment you can take steps towards recovering.
+While depression is difficult to live with, help is available and with the right treatment, you can take steps towards recovering.

 If you are feeling suicidal do not use this website to seek help, call an ambulance, go straight to A&E or call the Samaritans on 116 123 now.

-There is also evidence to suggest that if you have a close family member with depression, you are more likely to suffer with depression yourself.
+There is also evidence to suggest that if you have a close family member with depression, you are more likely to suffer from depression yourself.
 However, this may be due to learning behaviours and coping mechanisms from the people around you as a child, rather than as a result of genetic causes.
 Contrary to popular belief, there is little evidence to suggest that depression is caused by an imbalance in brain chemistry.
 In 2017, the United Nations stated that “the dominant biomedical narrative of depression” is based on a “biased and selective use of research outcomes [that] must be abandoned”.

 Alcohol and other drugs are linked to depression.
 Certain medications can cause depression as a side effect, so it is always important to check the information leaflets for any medication you are taking or ask your GP about the side effects of your medication.
 If you feel that the medication you are taking is causing you to become depressed, talk to your doctor.
 Physical health problems, poor sleep, poor diet and a lack of exercise can also affect your mood.

-If you believe you are suffering with depression, talk to your doctor.
+If you believe you are suffering from depression, talk to your doctor.
 They will ask you questions about your symptoms to understand how best to help you.
 If you are diagnosed with depression, your diagnosis might be for either mild depression, moderate depression or severe depression.
 There are also other types of depression, including:

 Bipolar disorder: Bipolar disorder involves extreme changes in moods, from feelings that you are very happy and have lots of energy to feeling very lethargic, despairing and overwhelmingly worthless.

-Postnatal depression: Post-natal depression usually begins shortly after giving birth, which can leave new mothers feeling overwhelmed, anxious, and struggling to sleep or to manage daily activities.
+Postnatal depression: Post-natal depression usually begins shortly after giving birth, which can leave new mothers feeling overwhelmed, anxious, and struggling to sleep or manage daily activities.

 Treatment will depend on what your symptoms are, how much your symptoms are affecting you and your own preference of support.
 Treatment options can include counselling or psychotherapy sessions, medication or hospitalisation in more severe cases.